Trump Promises Tax Cuts, Less Red Tape — So Long As Businesses Stay In U.S.

-President Donald Trump began his first full work week in the White House by hosting a breakfast "listening session" with business executives.
+President Trump began his first full workweek in the White House by hosting a breakfast "listening session" with business executives.
 In his opening remarks, Trump largely stuck to traditional Republican themes of lower taxes and reduced regulation.

 But he also reiterated his threat to impose a border tax on companies that move jobs overseas — a plan with little support from the president's fellow Republicans in Congress.
 Trump said he hopes to hold similar meetings with business leaders on a regular basis, perhaps quarterly.